 The Company has also assessed the impact of COVID-19 on estimates and critical judgement.
-Although the Company expects COVID-19 related disruptions to continue into the Company's fiscal 2021 year, the Company believes that the long-term estimates and assumptions do not require significant revisions.
+Although the Company expects COVID-19 related disruptions to continue, the Company believes that the long-term estimates and assumptions do not require significant revisions.
 Although the Company determined that no significant revisions to such estimates, judgements or assumptions were required, the pandemic is fluid and given the inherent uncertainty at this time, revisions may be required in future periods to the extent that the negative impacts on the Company's business operations arising from COVID-19 continue or become worse.
 Any such revision could result in a material impact on the Company's financial performance and financial condition.